-- President Biden passed the most ambitious climate plan in history, which will cut approximately 1 billion tons of carbon pollution by 2030. - President Biden believes it is the responsibility of this generation to solve climate change and leave a world that is safe and livable for our children and grandchildren, which is why his clean energy plan is the most ambitious climate plan in history. - President Biden's climate plan will triple the production of clean energy, which will make it more affordable for families and is projected to save Americans \$38 billion on their electricity bills. - President Biden's clean energy plan supports cracking down on price gouging and profiteering by Big Oil and Gas companies.
+- Biden-Harris clean energy plan passed the most ambitious climate plan in history, which will cut approximately 1 billion tons of carbon pollution by 2030. - The Biden-Harris administration believes it is the responsibility of this generation to solve climate change and leave a world that is safe and livable for our children and grandchildren, which is why his clean energy plan is the most ambitious climate plan in history. - The Biden-Harris clean energy plan will triple the production of clean energy, which will make it more affordable for families and is projected to save Americans \$38 billion on their electricity bills. - The Biden Harris clean energy plan supports cracking down on price gouging and profiteering by Big Oil.